 Package tracking offers customers a proactive way to know their order status and anticipate delivery.
 Customers are excited to get your products and likely want to know where their goods are each step of the way.

-The numbers prove the importance of package tracking.
-For example, 52% of customers say delivery efficiency is a factor when it comes to brand loyalty.
 Letting them see where their package is builds trust, keeps them informed, and helps build a long-term customer relationship.

 Events